AFEC 261 / EU Regulation

 Air France downgraded me from business to premium economy — what am I owed?

-Under Article 10 of EC261, you are entitled to a refund of 25–75% of the ticket price for the downgraded segment, depending on flight distance.
+Under Article 10 of EC261, you are entitled to a refund of Common among the ticket price for the downgraded segment, depending on flight distance.
 For long-haul flights (over 3,500km), it's 75% of the segment price.
 Air France must pay this within 7 days of the flight.

 Need help with your claim? ✈️